sysco-middleware/sysco-middleware.github.io/_posts/2019-04-07-How-To-Document-Business-Requirements.md

 ### Spoken vs. written requirements  ###

 New requirements occur in everyday business.
 Requirements can start off informally, as only verbally expressed desires or needs, becoming a part of discussion in various business occasions as in the meetings or the workshops.
 Oral requirements are not the ones that should be formally relied on in the business since they neither represent a true commitment for the business or responsible persons, nor contribute to the structure and traceability of the actions taken.
-Requirements need to be put in a proper written form, however, not in a form of a sticky note or remark in a notepad, but in an appropriate document with all necessary sections within.
+Requirements need to be put in a proper written form, however, not in a form of a sticky note or remark in a notepad, but into an appropriate document with all necessary sections within.
 In the beginning, stakeholders may not be yet clear about what exactly they need.
 There can also happen that there is no applicable ground for requirements implementation, or the requirements are inadequately formulated.
 Some requirements can always stay in a “wishful thinking” stage.
 To reduce such situations, it is necessary to structure and document them properly, and to give them a formal note through the approval by the responsible parties.
 In this article we will describe why is necessary to properly document high-level requirements, what business requirement specification consists of and will give some guidelines on what to pay attention in requirements documenting.